Mass spectrometry imaging: Ion source dependence

-SIMS imaging
+SIMS and NanoSIMS imaging

 Secondary ion mass spectrometry (SIMS) is used to analyze solid surfaces and thin films by sputtering the surface with a focused primary ion beam and collecting and analyzing ejected secondary ions.
 There are many different sources for a primary ion beam.
 However, the primary ion beam must contain ions that are at the higher end of the energy scale.
 Some common sources are: Cs+, O2+, O, Ar+ and Ga+.
 SIMS imaging is performed in a manner similar to electron microscopy; the primary ion beam is emitted across the sample while secondary mass spectra are recorded.
 SIMS proves to be advantageous in providing the highest image resolution but only over small area of samples.
 More, this technique is widely regarded as one of the most sensitive forms of mass spectrometry as it can detect elements in concentrations as small as 1012-1016 atoms per cubic centimeter.

 Multiplexed ion beam imaging (MIBI) is a SIMS method that uses metal isotope labeled antibodies to label compounds in biological samples.